TV Setup - Local TV using an antenna

 As we mentioned on another page the digital broadcast code tells the TV set to display the original old analog channel number of, say, channel 6 on the TV set, as this was the station’s original channel number, even though the TV station may now be broadcasting on channel 26.1.

-Broadcasters thought people would be confused if overnight all TV stations changed channel numbers.
+Broadcasters thought people would be confused in 2009 if overnight all TV stations changed channel numbers.
 So, in our example, the channel 6 number is known as the Virtual or Display Number.
 26.1 is known as the RF (Radio Frequency) or Physical number.

 This is important to remember when setting up your TV.
 While watching TV you will use the DISPLAY NUMBER like Channel 6.
 But when looking at the TV towers and channel frequencies, you need to work with the stations PHYSICAL NUMBER, say 26.
 So Channel 6 in Orlando is not VHF, because it really transmits on channel 26.1.